Madeira wine: Aging process

 Much of the characteristic flavour of Madeira is due to this practice, which hastens the mellowing of the wine and also tends to check secondary fermentation in as much as it is, in effect, a mild kind of pasteurization.
 Furthermore, the wine is deliberately exposed to air, causing it to oxidize.
 The resulting wine has a colour similar to a tawny port wine.
 Wine tasters sometimes describe a wine that has been exposed to excessive heat during its storage as being cooked or maderized.

 Styles

-The noble varieties
+Noble varieties

 The four major styles of Madeira are synonymous with the names of the four best-known white grapes used to produce the wine.
-Ranging from the driest style to the sweetest style, the Madeira types are:
+Ranging from the sweetest style to the driest style, the Madeira types are: